TDS (Tax Deduction at Source) – Some Practical and Procedural Issues:

 To address this issue, one may refer the SLP No. 18631 of 2014 Guj HC decision in the case of Purnima advertising agency Pvt Ltd. Vs DCIT (TDS) wherein the Hon’ble Guj HC categorically stated that “putting the limitation of permitting corrections of only four characters has no rationale” and disposed of the case in favor of the assessee.

-Vide Finance Act, 2017 the rate of income tax applicable on income between Rs.
+The rate of income tax applicable on income between Rs.
 2.5/3 lakhs to Rs.
-5 lakhs is reduced from 10% to 5% in case of individuals/HUFs or AOPs or BOIs.
+5 lakhs is 5% in case of individuals/HUFs or AOPs or BOIs.

 Retired employees invest their superannuated benefits in bank deposits and earn interest for their livelihood.
 The only source of income in case of retired employees in general is the interest income.
 As per Section 194A the rate of TDS applicable on interest income is 10%.
 The interest income to retired employees may not be more than Rs.5lakhs per annum.
 This results higher deduction of TDS even though the applicable rate of income tax is 5%.